3YRS- PRE K

 What about food in the classroom?

 Please be sure your children eat at home and don’t bring food to the classroom.
 If your child has allergies and cannot have goldfish or animal crackers, we will exchange a substitute snack you may want to provide.
-We provide a small snack for Grade 1 and younger in our weekend celebrations.
+We provide a small snack for Pre K and younger in our weekend celebrations.

 We ask that you do not bring cake or donuts to celebrate your child’s birthday or other special occasions as there are many children with allergies that cannot eat these foods.